 Industrial-organizational (I-O) psychology is the scientific study of working and the application of that science to workplace issues facing individuals, teams, and organizations.
 The scientific method is applied to investigate issues of critical relevance to individuals, businesses, and society.

 Key Areas of I-O Psychology

 GAIOP is pleased to let you know about the new Work Science Center at GA Tech.
 We are both interested in sharing ideas and information about the application of our science to the world of work and have begun exploring ways to support each other’s efforts.
-Currently we are collaborating with the Work Science Center on a GAIOP workshop to be conducted in November 2017.

 The final GAIOP workshop of 2017 was held on November 2nd.
 The membership was privileged to have Ruth Kanfer, Ph.
 D., Director of The Work Science Center at the Georgia Institute of Technology, address the group.
 Dr. Kanfer is recognized as one of our field’s leading experts in the area of workplace motivation.

 Where We Are Going